umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 Keep in mind that this particular guide targets a specific package.
 There are many packages out there, and each one is different.
 The exact steps presented here might not work the exact same way for all the packages, though the general approach should still apply.
 {% endhint %}

 The Starter Kit provides you with a boilerplate website solution to build upon.
 The package installs Document Types, Templates, media, content, and everything else needed to set up a small website.
-There is little custom code/functionality involved which is usually the case for such starterkit or sample site packages.
+There is little custom code/functionality involved which is usually the case for such starter kit or sample-site packages.

 To uninstall a package, either run a command or use the NuGet Package Manager in Visual Studio.